Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Center of the foliation

-provided the limit exists.
-Otherwise, we say the coordinate center of the foliation diverges (with respect to \(\vec{x}\)). \end{definition} The study of the center of geometric foliations in asymptotically flat manifolds has attracted substantial attention.
+The study of the center of geometric foliations in asymptotically flat manifolds has attracted substantial attention.
 The first major result in this direction was due to Huisken and Yau \cite{HY}.
 In an asymptotically flat, time-symmetric initial data set they constructed a unique foliation of the end by constant mean curvature (CMC) spheres.
 Under additional asymptotic symmetry assumptions, the coordinate center of this foliation coincides with the Hamiltonian center of mass \(\vec{C}_{\mathrm{H}} = (C^1_{\mathrm{H}}, C^2_{\mathrm{H}}, C^3_{\mathrm{H}})\), which is given by

 where \(E\) is the ADM energy and \(d\mu_\delta\) is the Euclidean volume element on the coordinate sphere of radius \(r\).
-See \cite{regge1974role, beigmurch} for further discussion of this formulation and its invariance properties.
+See \cite{beigmurch, regge1974role} for further discussion of this formulation and its invariance properties.

 This construction was generalized to the dynamical setting by Cederbaum and Sakovich in \cite{STCMC}, who constructed a unique foliation by STCMC (spacetime constant mean curvature) surfaces in appropriate asymptotically flat initial data sets.
 They proved that the coordinate center of that foliation converges, and identified its limit as a suitably generalized center of mass—the STCMC center of mass—which reduces to the Huisken–Yau/Hamiltonian center in the time-symmetric case.
+The center of the STCMC foliation can be written as the Hamiltonian center of mass plus the \(k\)-dependent correction

-Eichmair and Koerber in \cite{willcen} showed that the center of the Willmore foliation captures the Hamiltonian center of mass. \begin{theorem}[{\cite[Theorem 2]{willcen}}] Let \((M, g)\) be \(\mathcal{C}^4\)-asymptotic to Schwarzschild with mass \(m > 0\) and Hamiltonian center of mass \(C_H = (C_H^1, C_H^2, C_H^3)\) and suppose that the scalar curvature satisfies, as \(x \to \infty\),
+Eichmair and Koerber \cite{willcen} showed that, in general, the center of the Willmore foliation need not converge.
+However, under more restrictive assumptions on the scalar curvature, the center of the Willmore foliation is well defined and coincides with the Hamiltonian center of mass. \begin{theorem}[{\cite[Theorem 2]{willcen}}] Let \((M, g)\) be \(\mathcal{C}^4\)-asymptotic to Schwarzschild with mass \(m > 0\) and Hamiltonian center of mass \(C_H = (C_H^1, C_H^2, C_H^3)\) and suppose that the scalar curvature satisfies, as \(x \to \infty\),